FDA-approved TissueBlue™

 The ONLY FDA-approved selective stain for the ILM.
 Easy open-and-inject application from a pre-filled, sterile syringe.

-REQUEST A SAMPLE* NOW ›
+REQUEST A SAMPLE1 NOW ›

 arrow down